jonsag/ardHydroponic/README.md

 1 x 4x2 pin socket header (optional)

-Some single row pin and socket headers, 100mil legs pace (optional)
+Some single row pin and socket headers, 100mil legs space (optional)

 1 x DC power source, same voltage as your pumps.
 If this will also feed the Arduino board, not higher than 12V

 A PCB like the one in [this gerber zip](KiCAD/ardHydroponic/Gerber/ardHydroponic.zip) (optional)

-Connect anf build everything according to the [schematics](KiCAD/ardHydroponic/ardHydroponic.pdf) in KiCAD.
+Connect and build everything according to the [schematics](KiCAD/ardHydroponic/ardHydroponic.pdf) in KiCAD.

 Calibration fluids:
 pH: two solutions with known values, for example 4.00 and 7.00  (other values will also work)